Cardio vs Strength Training: Honest Time Allocation Guide

 Cardio and strength work on different systems, and you need both because nothing else replaces what each one does.

-Cardio (aerobic training) primarily improves your cardiovascular system: stronger heart, more efficient lungs, better capillary density in working muscles, and a higher VO2 max (the gold-standard measure of aerobic fitness).
-It burns a meaningful number of calories during the session itself, lowers resting heart rate, improves mood and sleep through endorphin and stress-hormone effects, and reduces all-cause mortality risk roughly proportional to weekly volume up to about 5 hours per week.
+Cardio (aerobic training) primarily improves your cardiovascular system: stronger heart, more efficient lungs, better capillary density in working muscles, and a higher VO2 max (the gold-standard measure of aerobic fitness, validated as a mortality predictor in the Strasser & Burtscher 2018 Heart review).
+It burns a meaningful number of calories during the session itself, lowers resting heart rate, improves mood and sleep through endorphin and stress-hormone effects, and reduces all-cause mortality risk roughly proportional to weekly volume up to about 5 hours per week per the Lee et al. 2014 J Am Coll Cardiol runners study.

 A 30-minute jog burns somewhere between 250 and 500 calories depending on pace and body weight, and you can pin yours down with a calories burned calculator instead of trusting whatever number a treadmill flashes at you.

 Strength training increases muscle mass and bone density, raises your basal metabolic rate (more muscle = more calories burned at rest, all day long), improves insulin sensitivity, protects joints by strengthening the surrounding tissue, and dramatically reduces injury and fall risk later in life.
-Grip strength specifically is one of the strongest predictors of longevity in older adults, which is wild given how unsexy a measurement it is.
+Grip strength specifically is one of the strongest predictors of longevity in older adults per the Leong et al. 2015 Lancet PURE study (n>140,000), which is wild given how unsexy a measurement it is.

 Critically, strength training is the only thing that meaningfully prevents sarcopenia (age-related muscle loss).
 Cardio does almost nothing for it.
-Past about age 35, untrained adults lose roughly 1 percent of muscle mass per year, accelerating after 60.
+Past about age 35, untrained adults lose roughly 1 percent of muscle mass per year, accelerating after 60 per the European Working Group on Sarcopenia in Older People EWGSOP2 consensus.
 The only proven counter-intervention is loading muscles against resistance.

 The Time Allocation Question (And What The Guidelines Actually Say)

-The American College of Sports Medicine (ACSM) and the American Heart Association (AHA) converge on a clear baseline: at least 150 minutes of moderate-intensity cardio per week OR 75 minutes of vigorous-intensity cardio per week, plus at least two strength sessions per week that target all major muscle groups (legs, hips, back, chest, shoulders, arms, core).
+The American College of Sports Medicine (Garber et al. 2011) and the American Heart Association converge with the HHS 2018 guidelines on a clear baseline: at least 150 minutes of moderate-intensity cardio per week OR 75 minutes of vigorous-intensity cardio per week, plus at least two strength sessions per week that target all major muscle groups (legs, hips, back, chest, shoulders, arms, core).

 Total time: about 3.5 to 5 hours per week if you do everything.
 Two 45-minute strength sessions plus 150 minutes of moderate cardio fits inside roughly 4 hours.
 Spread across seven days, that is about 35 minutes a day.
 Most people overestimate how much time fitness "really" requires; the actual minimum is smaller than one TV episode per day.

 Moderate intensity means you can talk in full sentences but not sing.
 Vigorous means you can only get out short phrases.
 You can dial it in by tracking heart rate; a heart rate zone calculator gives you the target ranges for your age.
-Zone 2 (60 to 70 percent of max heart rate) covers most of the "moderate" recommendation.
+Zone 2 (60 to 70 percent of max heart rate) covers most of the "moderate" recommendation β see our heart-rate zones for beginners explainer for the full breakdown.

-If you want to go beyond the minimum, the dose-response curve for cardio keeps giving benefits up to about 300 to 450 minutes per week before flattening.
+If you want to go beyond the minimum, the dose-response curve for cardio keeps giving benefits up to about 300 to 450 minutes per week before flattening per the Arem et al. 2015 JAMA Intern Med meta-analysis on physical activity dose and mortality.
 Strength benefits keep accumulating up to about 4 to 6 sessions per week, with diminishing returns after that for non-athletes.

 Fat Loss Specifically: Why Strength Is The Quiet Hero